-The hometown of Rhett Butler and Scarlett O'Hara has come a long way since the Civil War era.
+As anyone who has watched the extraordinary career of Stacey Abrams knows, Atlanta, and the state of Georgia, has come a long way since the Civil War era.
 These days Atlantans are as likely to have moved here from elsewhere as to be born Southerners.
 The culture of this diverse New South metropolis reveals itself at the High Museum of Art, the bohemian shops of Little Five Points and the international dining scene found along Buford Highway.
-Don't worry, there are still plenty of places to eat grits and buy a souvenir copy of Gone With the Wind in Atlanta.
+But don't worry, there are still plenty of places to eat grits.

 Things to Do